 We have seen a ton of lessons learned during COVID.
 A lot of practices, urgent care clinics, behavioral health, really anything across the board, had to overnight learn new patient workflows.
+How is telehealth used in healthcare?
 In today’s Knowledge Knugget, we’re going to be covering “10 Things to Consider When Using Telehealth: Patient and Provider Workflows”.

 1. Front Staff

 The first thing you should be thinking about is your taking front of staff that’s used to checking in people and reminding them of their appointments and now converting them to a hybrid model.
 Your front staff now needs to be able to tell patients of all different technical skills and demographics on how to connect for a telehealth appointment.

 It’s very critical that that’s systematic and that you email the patient instructions or you verbally give them very specific instructions that will save your providers time.
 Patients must have the right information so that they are on time for appointments and not having any technical difficulty.

 2. Patient Experience

 The second thing is the patient user experience has to be simple and has to be simple for all demographics.
 It needs to be simple enough that a grandma at 75 can connect and youth at 12 can connect and everybody in between.
 It needs to be so simple that you don’t have to give very detailed instructions.
 It needs to be one, two, three clicks to connect.